NGCP/GCS/docs/communications/introduction.rst

 Maintaining Connection
 ----------------------

-Vehicles must maintain their communication with the GCS (as well as other vehicles) by sending update messages and letting them know of their status.
+Vehicles must maintain their communication with the GCS (as well as other vehicles) by sending `update messages <messages/vehicles-gcs-messages.html#update-message>`_ and letting them know of their status.

 ------------